 ScaleNet, they say, is a music theory training device that incorporates the idea of connectivity in its visual elements.
 The Google Play store says the app employs “network modeling to help clarify how many of the basic concepts in music are connected by simple, interrelated patterns.
 ScaleNet’s melody-game incorporates a large library of diverse melodic phrases which provide a constantly changing ‘real world’ note-ID environment.
 The skill sets developed through the use of ScaleNet are applicable to Traditional, Popular, EDM, Hip-Hop, Jazz, and Classical music.”

 Kuss explains that music theory has been taught for centuries with a model called the circle of fifths.
 “In almost three centuries, it has never been adjusted,” he says, adding that ScaleNet is the same model but with more connectivity.
 It allows students to create chord progressions, and the relationship between majors and minors is more clear than in the traditional circle of fifths model.
+This is similar to how android casino apps works.

 ScaleNet also has an ear training component, as well as a gaming component, which Kuss and Raccio point out is a familiar environment for most students.
 “It’s timed, it has a keypad (like texting), and it shows how you did at the end,” much like gaming, says Raccio.
 The professors say that ScaleNet offers a different way of teaching this material, based on the kind of decision-making that is found in gaming.
 Kuss adds that they have encountered “absolutely no resistance” from students in using the tool in their classes.
 “Students took right to it and actually helped us refine the beta version.”